Skip to main content

 Paid early adopters in the first quarter

 This is an early-stage company in the middle of its first growth chapter.
-The numbers will get bigger.
-They will also be ours to defend if they don't.
+The numbers are small on purpose.
+They will also be ours to defend if they don't move.
 That's the asymmetry of equity-aligned work — when the company wins, we win with them; when it doesn't, we wear that too.

 How the partnership works